 I wonder, did Clifford come over?
 Did she ever go to Europe like she insisted she would?
 Another intrigue is that she describes a date she went on and how she thought she might run into him, Clifford, at the show but was disappointed that she did not.
 It truly sounds like Healdsburg was thee place to be in the 30s.
 She says she went on a group date with other couples, but clearly she has an intense interest in Clifford.
 Were they clandestine?
 Were they in cahoots?
 Was she a very avant garde and free woman?
 What happened?!

 Healdsburg and Sacramento aren't that close together.
 Google Maps says it's a two-hour drive even today.
 Especially in the late 30s, there weren't nearly as many cars nor highways, so I wonder how these two met, what their relationship was and what became of it.
-Although I found no evidence that they ended up together, the two letters must have had some value as they were kept, together, for almost eight decades until they ended up in an antique store.
-Unless she got them back, he must have kept them.
-Somebody kept them, through the decades, through entire lives.
+Although I found no evidence that they ended up together, the two letters must have had some value to Clifford since he kept both of them among his personal effects for nearly eight decades.

 It's hard to adequately convey how ecstatic I was when I found one more thing, this card (front & back).
-I couldn't have been more excited if I'd found the jewel of the Nile or Nefertiti's tomb.
+I couldn't have been more excited if I'd found the jewel of the Nile.

 I drove to Healdsburg and went to where "Hood's" used to be.
 It's a parking lot now.
 I also went to the library there and met the fine people who spend their time cataloguing the history of area residents long past.
 They pointed me to a great resource, the California Digital Newspaper Collection from the Center for Bibliographical Studies.

 Through this incredible resource, I learned a lot about Mary Ellen, her family, and her many friends.